 This appendix provides information on the parameters used in producing this Budget Paper.

-The state populations for 2014‑15 to 2018‑19 are Treasury estimates of the population of each state on 31 December in the respective year.
-They are constructed using the latest demographic data available from the Australian Bureau of Statistics (ABS) and Treasury assumptions.
-These assumptions are in respect of fertility, mortality, net overseas migration and interstate migration.
+The State populations for 2015 to 2019 are Treasury estimates as at 31 December in the respective year.
+They are constructed using the latest demographic data available from the Australian Bureau of Statistics (ABS) and Treasury assumptions on fertility, mortality, net overseas migration and interstate migration.

-For 2015‑16 Budget, the Treasury fertility assumption is that the Total Fertility Rate (TFR) will equal 1.900 babies per woman in 2014 and remain stable for the remainder of the projection period.
-This assumption is unchanged from the 2014‑15 Budget and is consistent with that in the 2015 Intergenerational Report.
+For the 2016‑17 Budget, the Treasury fertility assumption is that the Total Fertility Rate will equal 1.900 babies per woman in 2015 and remain stable for the remainder of the projection period.
+This assumption is unchanged from the 2015‑16 MYEFO and the 2015 Intergenerational Report.

 The mortality assumptions are based on the medium assumptions used in the ABS Population Projections, 2012‑2101 (cat. no. 3222.0).
-In these assumptions, a continuing decline in mortality rates across Australia, with state differentials persisting, is assumed.
-Overall, life expectancy is assumed to improve to the year 2018 at the rate observed over the period 1981 to 2011.
+In these assumptions, a continuing decline in mortality rates across Australia, with State differentials persisting, is assumed.
+Overall, life expectancy is assumed to improve to the year 2019 at the rate observed over the period 1982 to 2011.

 Net overseas migration

 Table A.2 shows the net overseas migration assumptions used in this Budget Paper.

 State shares of net overseas migration are estimated by using a weighted average of the three most recent observed years — 2012, 2013 and 2014 — with weights of one, two and four respectively.